steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstream.md

 ## Consistency

-* All readers, local and remote of a data stream FSDIS provided from a `FileSystem.open(p)` are expected to receive access to the data `FS.Files[p]` at the time of opening.
+* All readers, local and remote, of a data stream FSDIS provided from a `FileSystem.open(p)` are expected to receive access to the data of `FS.Files[p]` at the time of opening.
 * If the underlying data is changed during the read process, these changes MAY or MAY NOT be visible.
 * Such changes are visible MAY be partially visible.